chinmayib-ops/drilldownpichart/README.md

 # Flutter Drill-Down Chart

 A Flutter application demonstrating a drill-down chart implementation using Syncfusion Flutter Charts.
-The app shows asset distribution data with the ability to drill down into subcategories.
+The app shows asset distribution data with the ability to drill down into subcategories. (currently still working on the distribution and classification of assets - this is to get a deeper understanding of fintech and you get to see all your investments in ONE DONUT CHART)

 ## Features